node-class-may-2023/ComIT_Node/browserapi.md

 * In this example we see how to use the method getElementById
 * The HTML has the attribute id with the value main
 * Using `document.getElementById('main')` we get the element passing main as the id value
-* As this object exists on the DOM we retrive the element back
+* As this object exists on the DOM we retrieve the element back
 * In this case we `assign` the `element reference` to the `mainElement variable`
 * **querySelector** & **querySelectorAll** allow us to select elements using CSS selector
 * Both of this selector accepts a string as parameter